themperek/micropython-lme-server/README.md

 # micropython-lme-server
-LED matrix 8x8 online editor with slef hosted server for Micropython.
+LED matrix 8x8 online editor with self hosted server for Micropython.

 Tested on esp8266.